Learn what triggers IBS and how to manage symptoms, including diarrhoea and bloating.

 In its early stage, bowel cancer - also known as colorectal cancer - usually produces no symptoms.
 The most likely warning signs include:

-- Changes in bowel movements from normal, including persistent constipation or diarrhoea; a feeling of not being able to empty the bowel completely; or rectal bleeding
+- Changes in bowel movements from normal that persist for more than 3 weeks, for example constipation or diarrhoea, or passing stools more frequently; a feeling of not being able to empty the bowel completely

 - Blood in or on your stools